Bastien-Jacques/GenNet/README.md

 ├── Notebooks/              # Jupyter notebooks for analysis of the results │   └── Analyse.ipynb
 │
-├── Training/               # Training with or wothout Eikonal Loss │   ├── Train.py
+├── Training/               # Training with or without Eikonal Loss │   ├── Train.py
 │   └── Train_Eikonal.py
 │